Eric Peter Karros

 - School University of California, Los Angeles

 - High School Patrick Henry High School (San Diego)

 - Debut September 1, 1991

 - Final Game July 21, 2004

 - Born November 4, 1967 in Hackensack, NJ USA

 Eric Karros is the all-time home run leader for the Los Angeles Dodgers through 2011.
 Karros, an immensely popular player with the Dodgers, played fourteen years in the majors and hit 284 home runs.
-He was Rookie of the Year in 1992 and fifth in the league in MVP voting in 1995.
+He was Rookie of the Year in 1992 and fifth in the National League in MVP voting in 1995.
 His Adjusted OPS+ was only 107, partly because his batting average and on-base percentage were relatively modest, and partly because the prime of his career was relatively short.
 In his best year however (1995), his Adjusted OPS+ of 145 was fourth best in the league.
-He finished in 5th place in the MVP voting that season.
 He played almost exclusively first base, with only 13 games at DH.

 - 1992 NL Rookie of the Year Award

 - 20-Home Run Seasons: 8 (1992, 1993 & 1995-2000)